Medical/Dental Insurance for Qualified Domestic Partnerships (QDPs) of Faculty and Staff

 Western Washington University provides insurance coverage to qualified same- and different-sex domestic partners and their children in accordance with the provisions of the Washington State Public Employees Benefits Board regulations.

 A Qualified Domestic Partnership (QDP) is one in which two people are registered as domestic partners with the Secretary of State for the State of Washington and meet the following criteria:

 - both persons are at least 18 years of age,

 - neither person is married to someone other than the domestic partner and neither person is in a domestic partnership with another person,

 - both persons are capable of consenting to the domestic partnership,

 - the persons are not more closely related to one another than a second cousin as determined by the rule of civil law.
 For example, neither person is a sibling, child, grandchild, aunt, uncle, niece, or nephew, to the other person, and

-- both persons are of the same sex or if the partners are of different-sex, and one of the persons is at least age 62.
+- one of the persons is at least age 62.

 For the purposes of benefits eligibility, the PEBB program will accept same-sex domestic partnerships validated in other states.

 To register a qualified domestic partnership with the State of Washington, compete and submit the Declaration of State Registered Domestic Partnership form.